Norecipes - Elevating Everyday Meals

 Cream Stew went mainstream when House Foods introduced a powdered roux product in 1966 that made the dish's preparation easy.
 These days it's common to use bricks of Cream Stew roux similar to the blocks used to make Japanese-style curry.

-- By not browning the chicken, you're able to make it extra tender while retaining the stew's snow-white color.
+• By not browning the chicken, you're able to make it extra tender while retaining the white stew's snowy color.

-- Making the roux from flour and cream makes it simpler and ensures a white roux while making it much harder to break.
+• Making the roux from flour and cream makes this Japanese white stew simpler and ensures a white roux while making it much harder to break.

-- Adding a bit of creamed corn adds both umami and sweetness to the stew.
+• Adding a bit of creamed corn adds both umami and sweetness to this cream stew recipe.

 Ingredients

-- Protein - I used skin-on chicken thighs for this because that's how the chicken comes in Japan, and I want to avoid waste.
+• Protein - I used skin-on chicken thighs for this because that's how the chicken comes in Japan, and I want to avoid waste.
 Since the chicken gets added to the water (it isn't browned first), you can use skinless chicken thighs if that's easier to find.
 I do not recommend using chicken breasts for this as breast meat is very low in fat and collagen, which causes it to dry and get pasty when cooked in a stew.
-Cream stew is also sometimes made with pork or seafood in Japan, but I don't recommend using meat that will turn the stew brown (like beef).
+Japanese white stew is also sometimes made with pork or seafood, but I don't recommend using meat that will turn the stew brown (like beef).
 You could also use plant-based alternatives like tofu for this, though you'll probably want to add extra mushrooms to make up for the lack of umami in plant-based meats.

-- Vegetables - The traditional vegetables for Japanese Cream Stew are onions, carrots, and potatoes.
+• Vegetables - The traditional vegetables for Japanese Cream Stew are onions, carrots, and potatoes.
 Mushrooms and broccoli are also often added.
 That being said, this is delicious with any vegetable that stews well, such as parsnips, kabocha, or sweet potatoes.
-For the mushrooms, I used oyster mushrooms, but any flavorful mushrooms like shiitake, button mushroom, or porcini will work.
+For the mushrooms, I used oyster mushrooms for this Cream Stew recipe, but any flavorful mushrooms like shiitake, button mushroom, or porcini will work.
 I also like to add something green at the end, and broccoli, asparagus, fava beans, and peas are all good options.

-- Roux - Roux is a mixture of fat and flour, and while there are many ways to make it, I use a combination of heavy cream (47% butterfat) and flour for this Cream Stew.
+• Roux - Roux is a mixture of fat and flour, and while there are many ways to make it, I use a combination of heavy cream (47% butterfat) and flour for this Cream Stew recipe.
 It's important to use a cream with a high fat/protein content; otherwise, you will end up with dough.
 Since we're cooking the stew with stock, I add milk powder to the roux, which retroactively turns the stock into milk.

-- Creamed corn - In Japan, we have a word called kakushiaji, which literally means "hidden taste."
+• Creamed corn - In Japan, we have a word called kakushiaji, which literally means "hidden taste."
 It's an ingredient added in a small enough quantity to not be overtly noticeable but pronounced enough to add a little something to the dish.
 Creamed corn is my kakushiaji for this dish.
+It adds a bit of body and sweetness to the sauce, but you could always leave it out.

 Cream Stew Roux